 “Are you actually awake?” his sister demanded.
 “Or did you wake up enough to make a smart comment?”

 “The second one.”
 He stretched out a little more, taking advantage of the empty space that had been left by Roxanne when she’d moved to sit on the floor.

-“Club and support group,” Marion muttered.
-“Can I join?”
+“We should start a support group,” Marion muttered.
 James stared at her, and she smiled brightly.
 “What’s wrong, dear?”

 “Going out with me does not require a support group,” he snapped.

 She patted his hand.
 “Of course it doesn’t.”
 She glanced at Scorpius.
-“Tell me if you start the club, though.”
+“Tell me if you want to start the club, though.”